airalab/robonomics.network/content/posts/Robonomics-Frontier.md

 ## XCMP and integration with Kusama parachains

-Maybe only one disadvantage today (in 2021), when we are talking about the lifecycle in a Frontier network and not about the main Kusama network, is a lack of integration via XCMP.
+Maybe only one disadvantage today (in 2021), when we are talking about the lifecycle in a Frontier network and not about the main Kusama network, is a lack of integration via [XCMP](https://wiki.polkadot.network/docs/learn-crosschain#overview-of-xcmp).

 But it does not mean that you cannot execute technical integration tasks and prepare a Robonomics parachain to work with Karura, Moonriver and Khala.
-It is those three blockchains that are interesting for the Robonomics team in terms of integration of already existing solutions.
-We can start maintaining work in a Frontier network of Robonomics parachain iteration with copies of the mentioned projects, after release of public documentation and first samples of using Kusama (how to create trading pair on Karura, connect all functions of parachain with solidity/ink smart contracts in Moonriver, or to provide data privacy with Khala).
+It is those three parachains that are interesting for the Robonomics team in terms of integration.
+We can start maintaining work in a Frontier network with copies of the mentioned projects, but only after release of public documentation and first samples of using Kusama (how to create trading pair on Karura, connect functions of parachain with solidity/ink smart contracts in Moonriver, or to provide data privacy with Khala).

 I’m personally expecting that the process of parachains integration would be executed very carefully in the first year, and maybe other projects will also work together in sandboxes and after it transfer integration mechanisms to Kusama network.
 So, Robonomics could be in the Kusama network right to the moment of active integration between the projects.